facebook/zstd/programs/zstd.1.md

     Due to the chaotic nature of dynamic adaptation, compressed result is not reproducible.
     _note_ : at the time of this writing, `--adapt` can remain stuck at low speed when combined with multiple worker threads (>=2).
+* `--long[=#]`:
+    enables long distance matching with `#` `windowLog`, if not `#` is not present it defaults to `27`.
+    This increases the window size (`windowLog`) and memory usage for both the compressor and decompressor.
+    This setting is designed to improve the compression ratio for files with long matches at a large distance.

+    Note: If `windowLog` is set to larger than 27, `--long=windowLog` or `--memory=windowSize` needs to be passed to the decompressor.
+* `-D DICT`:
+    use `DICT` as Dictionary to compress or decompress FILE(s)
+* `--patch-from FILE`:
+    Specify the file to be used as a reference point for zstd's diff engine.
+    This is effectively dictionary compression with some convenient parameter selection, namely that windowSize > srcSize.

+    Note: cannot use both this and -D together
+    Note: `--long` mode will be automatically activated if chainLog < fileLog (fileLog being the windowLog required to cover the whole file).
+You can also manually force it.
+	Node: for all levels, you can use --patch-from in --single-thread mode to improve compression ratio at the cost of speed
+    Note: for level 19, you can get increased compression ratio at the cost of speed by specifying `--zstd=targetLength=` to be something large (i.e 4096), and by setting a large `--zstd=chainLog=`
+* `--rsyncable` :
+    `zstd` will periodically synchronize the compression state to make the compressed file more rsync-friendly.
+There is a negligible impact to compression ratio, and the faster compression levels will see a small compression speed hit.
+    This feature does not work with `--single-thread`.
+You probably don't want to use it with long range mode, since it will decrease the effectiveness of the synchronization points, but your milage may vary.
+* `-C`, `--[no-]check`:
+    add integrity check computed from uncompressed data (default: enabled)
+* `--[no-]content-size`:
+    enable / disable whether or not the original size of the file is placed in the header of the compressed file.
+The default option is --content-size (meaning that the original size will be placed in the header).
+* `--no-dictID`:
+    do not store dictionary ID within frame header (dictionary compression).
+    The decoder will have to rely on implicit knowledge about which dictionary to use, it won't be able to check if it's correct.
+* `-M#`, `--memory=#`:
+    Set a memory usage limit.
+By default, Zstandard uses 128 MB for decompression as the maximum amount of memory the decompressor is allowed to use, but you can override this manually if need be in either direction (ie. you can increase or decrease it).

+    This is also used during compression when using with --patch-from=.
+In this case, this parameter overrides that maximum size allowed for a dictionary.
+(128 MB).
 * `--stream-size=#` :
     Sets the pledged source size of input coming from a stream.
 This value must be exact, as it will be included in the produced frame header.
 Incorrect stream sizes will cause an error.